radiantearth/stac-spec/examples/README.md

 TODO: Describe the structure and what each example represents

+**[simple-item.json](simple-item.json)** is the most minimal possible compliant Item record.
+Most all data will include additional fields, as STAC is designed to be a minimal common subset.
+But it is useful for showing exactly what is required.

+**[full-item.json](full-item.json)** is a more realistic example, for a hypothetical analytic image acquisition from a satellite company called 'Remote Data'.
+It includes additional fields covering the common metadata (TODO - add a link)
+It also links to a variety of assets that is typical for satellite imagery, as most providers include a number of complementary files.

 extended-item - all extension fields collectionless-item - demonstrate the common metadata that is only used when an Item does not have a collection.
 It is recommended to organize items in collections, but we wanted to show how this works.